Maryland Issues Final Permit-to-Construct for US Wind’s Offshore Project

 “After a thorough, science-based review process and multiple opportunities for feedback from the community, we’re pleased to have secured this final permit from the Maryland Department of the Environment,” said Jeff Grybowski, US Wind CEO.
 “US Wind’s projects will produce massive amounts of homegrown energy and will help satisfy the region’s critical need for more electricity.
 We look forward to continued engagement with the state as work to bring this critical energy project online.”

 “It is unconscionable to believe that the Maryland Department of Environment is ignoring pre-established permitting deadlines and fundamentally ignoring every shred of feedback offered by those who will be directly involved if this poorly conceived and potentially disastrous offshore wind project is allowed to move forward,” Ocean City Mayor Rick Meehan said in a statement Friday afternoon.
-“The entire economy of our coastal resort town is dependent on tourism, our eco system, and commercial fishing, all of which will be significantly impacted if hundreds of these giant eyesores are constructed 10 miles from our beaches.
-And please stop the ridiculous comparison between the Block Island Project, which consists of 5 turbines, with US Wind’s plans to build 114 turbines almost twice the size!”
+“The entire economy of our coastal resort town is dependent on tourism, our eco system, and commercial fishing, all of which will be significantly impacted if hundreds of these giant eyesores are constructed 10 miles from our beaches.”

+Maryland State Senator Mary Beth Carozza, who represents Maryland's Eastern Shore, also railed against the decision.

+“The State of Maryland should be focused on lowering energy costs for the ratepayers, and not pushing costly, subsidized offshore wind energy development, which is the most expensive generating technology,” said Senator Carozza.
+“Offshore wind is intermittent and unreliable, and we are finding more and more negative impacts across the board.
+As more and more Marylanders learn the true costs and negative impacts of the industrialization of our ocean, the Stop Offshore Wind movement continues to grow each day.
+We need our voices heard by the Governor and all his Administration.”

 Several potential roadblocks to US Wind's project still loom on the horizon.
 The Trump Administration has repeatedly expressed their opposition to offshore wind projects, with critics of US Wind hoping the President will intercede and permanently halt any further offshore development.
 An active lawsuit challenging BOEM's approval could also prove a hindrance to the project.

-US Wind is also facing resistance in Sussex County, DE, where some have challenged a proposed substation that would bring power lines from the turbines ashore at 3Rs Beach.
+US Wind still faces resistance in Sussex County, DE, where some have challenged a proposed substation that would bring power lines from the turbines ashore at 3Rs Beach.

 This latest approval from Maryland could also be challenged.
 MDE says the approvals may be appealed by filing a petition for review with the Clerk of the United States Environmental Protection Agency’s Environmental Appeals Board.